-Our commitment to compliance ensures our colleagues have the knowledge they need to meet expectations and understand the risks associated with their jobs.
-We encourage colleagues to speak up and take action when necessary, and our policies and training ensure they can conduct themselves in an ethical and compliant manner.
+Our commitment to compliance ensures our colleagues understand our regulatory and legal obligations and have the knowledge they need to comply with those rules.
+We encourage colleagues and vendors to speak up and take action when necessary, and our policies and training ensure they can conduct themselves in an ethical and compliant manner.